 Project overview: The North Carolina Department of Information Technology's Broadband Infrastructure Office (BIO), as authorized under S.L.
 2018-5, and amended by S.L.
 2019-230, S.L.
 2020-97, and S.L.
 2021-180, provides grants to private providers of broadband services to incentivize the deployment of broadband service to unserved areas of the state.
 Section 38.4.(a) of S.L.
 2021-180 describes how these funds will be used to meet this objective.

-Partners: Private internet service providers, infrastructure owners, and county governments are partners in this program.
+Partners: Internet service providers and county governments

-Timeline:
+Q4:

-State budget passes and immediate BIO staff were hired to review authorizing legislation.
-Drafted program guidelines and continued meetings regarding staffing needs for the BIO.
+• State budget enacted.
+Drafted program guidelines based on authorizing legislation and considered staffing needs for the program.